tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     1978.

-    This document describes the OS/8 version of U/W FOCAL rather than the paper tape version described by the Manual.
-We chose to convert the Manual to Markdown rather than this DECUS submission because the scan is terrible, resulting in nearly worthless OCR output; we *really* did not want to retype the whole thing!
-On balance, we think the Manual is a better tutorial than the DECUS submission, though the DECUS submission is perhaps a better reference text.
+    This document describes the OS/8 version of U/W FOCAL rather than the paper tape version described by [the Manual][uwfm] we use as our primary document here within the PiDP-8/I project.
+We chose to convert the Manual to Markdown rather than this DECUS submission because the DECUS document's scan is terrible, resulting in nearly worthless OCR output; we *really* did not want to retype the whole thing!
+Additionally, we think the Manual is a better tutorial than the DECUS submission, though the DECUS submission is perhaps a better reference text.

 [df8]:  http://www.ibiblio.org/pub/academic/computer-science/history/pdp-8/FOCL69%20Files/DEC-08-AJAD-D.pdf
 [f71]:  http://svn.so-much-stuff.com/svn/trunk/pdp8/src/decus/focal8-177/